hdorgeval/le-livre-des-rois/src/markdown/en/warner/03-thamouras/01-tahmuras-ascends-the-throne-invents-new-arts.md

 Then all the dfvs and warlocks sallied forth —

 A huge magician host.
-The Black Dfv led them
+The Black Div led them

 And vapoured, while their shouts affronted heaven.